Lesterpaintstheworld/terminal-velocity/redondance_agent.md

   - Develop recovery protocols that allow for quick restoration of communication links, including predefined failover strategies.
   - **Recommendation 1**: Enhance failover protocols by incorporating real-time monitoring and automated response systems to minimize downtime.
   - **Recommendation 2**: Establish a feedback loop for agents to report on the effectiveness of redundancy strategies, allowing for continuous improvement.
+  - **Recommendation 1**: Enhance failover protocols by incorporating real-time monitoring and automated response systems to minimize downtime.
+  - **Recommendation 2**: Establish a feedback loop for agents to report on the effectiveness of redundancy strategies, allowing for continuous improvement.
 - **Identified Weaknesses**:
 - **Actionable Recommendations**:
   - Introduce specific examples of successful inter-agent collaborations that leverage decentralized resource management.